-However, Thailand has shown a recent intent to get on track: the government is in the process of drafting a range of important climate-relevant documents, including its Climate Change Act, National Energy Plan (and subsumed energy documents due to be updated).
+However, Thailand has shown a recent intent to get on track: the government is in the process of drafting a range of important climate-relevant documents, including its Climate Change Act and National Energy Plan (all subsumed energy documents due to be updated).
 In November 2022, Thailand revised its Long-Term Low Greenhouse Gas Emissions Development Strategy (LT-LEDS), first submitted in September 2021.
 These policies will strengthen the country’s climate governance, include power sector targets with greater ambition, and also include more details on the implementation roadmap towards achieving long-term carbon neutrality and net-zero targets.
 Finalisation of the National Energy Plan in 2023, would increase Thailand’s renewable share targets and lower emission pathways, but will remain off of a 1.5°C compatible pathway.

-Until the next wave of Thailand’s climate strategies and its accompanying mitigation policies are implemented and strengthened, the CAT rates Thailand’s climate targets and policies as “Critically Insufficient”.
+Until the next wave of Thailand’s climate strategies and its accompanying mitigation policies are implemented and strengthened, the CAT rates Thailand’s unconditional climate target and policies as “Critically Insufficient”.

 The CAT rates Thailand’s overall rating as “Critically insufficient”, indicating that Thailand’s current climate policies and commitments reflect minimal action and are not at all consistent with the Paris Agreement.

 Thailand has announced several major policies aiming at increasing climate ambition and sustainable development in recent years but is off track in achieving its climate targets and shows little indication of implementation progress towards Paris-compatibility.
 We rate Thailand’s policies and action as “Critically insufficient” when compared to its fair share.

 Thailand has plans to expand renewable energy generation, reduce energy intensity of energy sub-sectors, move towards 100% EV sales starting in 2035, and continue expansion of carbon sinks in the forestry sector.
 The government has also announced its preparation of a Climate Change Act, the drafting of the National Energy Plan, which is expected to provide a low-carbon roadmap towards 2050, and a possible revision of its 20-year National Strategy and National Economic and Social Development Plan to reflect the impact of the COVID-19 pandemic.
 These documents will strengthen climate governance and enhance renewable share targets, but would not be ambitious enough for 1.5°-compatibility.

-However, Thailand’s current and planned policies fall significantly short of any criteria for Paris Agreement-compatibility, and result in an increase in domestic emissions towards 2030.
-The country’s recent shift in power sector planning from a dependency on coal to natural gas over the next two decades lowers overall emission pathways but nevertheless exacerbates fossil-fuel (gas) lock-in, and delays meaningful decarbonisation efforts.
-Institutional and system planning barriers for renewables remain high, leading to projections for insufficient development of clean energy technologies at too late a period according to the Paris Agreement.
+Thailand’s current and planned policies fall significantly short of any criteria for 1.5°C-compatibility, and result in an increase in domestic emissions towards 2030.
+Thailand’s recent shift in power sector planning from a dependency on coal to fossil gas over the next two decades lowers overall emission pathways but nevertheless exacerbates fossil fuel (gas) lock-in, and delays meaningful decarbonisation efforts.
+Institutional and system planning barriers for renewables remain high, leading to projections of slow growth in clean energy development.

 We rate Thailand’s policies and action as “Critically insufficient” when compared to its fair share.
-The “Critically insufficient” rating indicates that Thailand’s policies and action in 2030 reflect minimal to no action and are not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
+The “Critically insufficient” rating indicates that Thailand’s policies and action in 2030 reflect minimal to no action and are not at all consistent with the 1.5°C temperature limit.

-The country’s emissions rise in both its current and planned policy projections and is significantly off track when compared with modelled pathways.
-If all countries were to follow Thailand’s approach, warming would exceed 4°C. The country needs to implement more stringent policies, for which it will also need additional support.
+Thailand’s emissions rise in both its current and planned policy projections and is significantly off track when compared to its fair share trajectory.
+If all countries were to follow Thailand’s approach, warming would exceed 4°C. The government needs to implement more stringent policies, for which it will also need additional support.

 We rate Thailand’s unconditional NDC target “Critically insufficient” when compared to its fair share.
 Thailand’s unconditional targets remain based on an inflated BAU that is significantly higher than its current and planned policy projections, even before the onset of COVID-19 or the global energy crisis.
-Economic trends post-pandemic now lend even more weight to the possibility that the BAU is unrealistic and should be revised downward, with a corresponding strengthening of its emission reduction targets.
+Economic trends post-pandemic now lend even more weight to the possibility that the BAU is unrealistic and should be revised downward, with a corresponding strengthening of its emissions reduction targets.
 If all countries were to follow Thailand’s current approach, warming would exceed 4°C. For Thailand’s unconditional target to be in line with 1.5 °C, its NDC commitment would need to be an unconditional 57% reduction below the same BAU.

-Over the last 20 years, Thailand has had an average LULUCF sink that is more than 20% larger than all other emissions.
+Thailand recorded a large LULUCF sink in its latest inventory equivalent to around 20% of its emissions.
 Thailand should work toward maintaining this sink.
 For more information about forestry activities in Thailand, please see the policies & action section.